Alan-Miller/headers/README.md

 As an aside, the name for one type of attack that results in a website running foreign code is "cross-site scripting" (XSS).
 The type of attack in which someone else initiates requests from your browser as if they were you is called "cross-site request forgery" (CSRF).

-If you intend to authenticate (i.e. send cookies) to another origin, not only will you need the appropriate server-side CORS policy, you'll also need to enable the `Access-Control-Allow-Credentials` header in your client-side requests.
+If you intend to authenticate (i.e., send cookies) to another origin, not only will you need the appropriate server-side CORS policy, you'll also need to enable the `Access-Control-Allow-Credentials` header in your client-side requests.
 With axios this can be done using the option `withCredentials: true` on the request object.
 Alternatively, you can set axios options globally to apply to all axios requests.

 ```js
 // front end HTTP request